benjGam/Response-Normalizer/README.md

   ]
 ```

+Note: Subject module refers to logic module (e.g: Logic module is named 'User', so the subject module will refer to 'User')

 ## Conclusion

 That's quite all, every help most welcome !
 Do not forgot to request some ideas, it will be a pleasure to discuss about.